2022 North Carolina House of Representatives election: District 65

-Incumbent Republican Reece Pyrtle has represented the 65th district since his appointment on August 11, 2021.
-He is running for re-election.
+Incumbent Republican Reece Pyrtle had represented the 65th District since his appointment on August 11, 2021.
+He was running for re-election.
 Joseph A. Gibson III is challenging Pyrtle for the Republican nomination.
 Jay Donecker and Gary L. Smith are seeking the Democratic nomination.

 District 66

-The new 66th district is based in north central Wake County and has no incumbent.
+The new 66th District is based in north central Wake County and had no incumbent.
 State Senator Sarah Crawford won the Democratic nomination defeating Wesley Knott and Frank (Jeremiah) Pierce.
 Crawford easily won the general election.

 District 67

-Incumbent Republican Wayne Sasser has represented the 67th District since 2019.
+Incumbent Republican Wayne Sasser had represented the 67th District since 2019.

 District 68

-Incumbent Republican David Willis has represented the 68th District since 2021.
+Incumbent Republican David Willis had represented the 68th District since 2021.

 District 69

-Incumbent Republican Dean Arp has represented the 69th District since 2013.
+Incumbent Republican Dean Arp had represented the 69th District since 2013.

 District 70

-Incumbent Republican Pat Hurley has represented the 70th District since 2007.
+Incumbent Republican Pat Hurley had represented the 70th District since 2007.
 Brian Biggs defeated Hurley for the Republican nomination.

 District 71

-Incumbent Democrat Evelyn Terry has represented the 71st District since 2013.
-She is retiring.
+Incumbent Democrat Evelyn Terry had represented the 71st District since 2013.
+She was retiring.
 Kanika Brown won the Democratic nomination, defeating David M. Moore and Frederick N. Terry.
 Brown was unopposed in the general election.

 District 72

-Incumbent Democrat Amber Baker has represented the 72nd District since 2021.
+Incumbent Democrat Amber Baker had represented the 72nd District since 2021.

 District 73

-The new 73rd district includes portions of eastern Cabarrus County.
-The district includes the home of incumbent Republican Larry Pittman, who has represented the 83rd district and its predecessors since 2011.
-Prior to the completion of redistricting, Pittman announced that he wouldn't seek re-election.
-Brian Echevarria won the Republican nomination, defeating Catherine Whiteford and Parish Moffitt.
+The new 73rd District includes portions of eastern Cabarrus County.
+The district includes the home of incumbent Republican Larry Pittman, who had represented the 83rd District and its predecessors since 2011.
+Prior to the completion of redistricting, Pittman announced that he would not seek re-election.
+Brian Echevarria won the Republican nomination, defeating then North Carolina Federation of Young Republicans Chairwoman and state Republican central committee member Catherine Whiteford and Parish Moffitt.

 District 74

-Incumbent Republican Jeff Zenger has represented the 74th District since 2021.
+Incumbent Republican Jeff Zenger had represented the 74th District since 2021.
 Carla Catalan Day won the Democratic nomination, defeating Sean Lew.

 District 75

-Incumbent Republican Donny Lambeth has represented the 75th District since 2013.
+Incumbent Republican Donny Lambeth had represented the 75th District since 2013.

 District 76

-Incumbent Republican Harry Warren has represented the 76th district and its predecessors since 2011.
+Incumbent Republican Harry Warren had represented the 76th District and its predecessors since 2011.

 District 77

-The new 77th district includes the homes of incumbent Republicans Julia Craven Howard, who has represented the 77th district and its predecessors since 1989, and Lee Zachary, who has represented the 73rd district since 2015.
+The new 77th District includes the homes of incumbent Republicans Julia Craven Howard, who had represented the 77th District and its predecessors since 1989, and Lee Zachary, who had represented the 73rd District since 2015.
 Zachary unsuccessfully ran for the North Carolina Senate.

 District 78

-Incumbent Republican Allen McNeill has represented the 78th District since 2012.
+Incumbent Republican Allen McNeill had represented the 78th District since 2012.
 He retired.
 Neal Jackson won the Republican nomination, defeating David Ashley and Cory Bortree.

 District 79

-Incumbent Republican Keith Kidwell has represented the 79th district since 2019.
+Incumbent Republican Keith Kidwell had represented the 79th District since 2019.
 Ed Hege unsuccessfully challenged Kidwell for the Republican nomination.

 Districts 80-99

 District 80

-Incumbent Republican Sam Watford has represented the 80th District since 2021.
+Incumbent Republican Sam Watford had represented the 80th District since 2021.

 District 81

-Incumbent Republican Larry Potts has represented the 81st District since 2017.
+Incumbent Republican Larry Potts had represented the 81st District since 2017.